PathfindEd/Pathfind-Education-Blog/_posts/2025-12-14-the-silent-killer-reference-letter-standards.md

 **Critical Warning:** Most UK university admissions portals automatically flag references submitted from personal email domains (such as Gmail, Yahoo, or 163.com).
 If your professor uses a personal email, you must provide a secondary form of verification, such as a link to their profile on the university's official staff directory.

 ### 2. Mandatory Date and Signature
 The reference must be physically or digitally signed by the referee.
-A typed name alone is often insufficient for visa-level compliance.

 Furthermore, the letter must be **dated**.
 Crucially, most UK institutions require the letter to be dated **no more than six months** before the date of application submission.
 An old reference from a previous year is often considered invalid as it does not reflect your current academic standing.